Ike4roo/debian-shell/Interactive installation scripts/README.md

-# Script for automatic MediaWiki installation with PHP, NGINX, MariaDB
+# Script for semi-automatic MediaWiki installation with PHP, NGINX, MariaDB

 Used to install on a variety of hosts in any automated procedures or just on one machine to simplify the process